MikyGus/GodotAddonMenuSystem/README.md

 With nodes added to a normal button in Godot (BaseButton) we can easily create transitions between different menus.

+This addon for Godot is written i C#

 The demofiles referred to in this documentation can be found in the `documentation/scenes` folder.